Ursula von der Leyen: Education and professional career

+Von der Leyen moved to the Hanover Region in 1971 when her father entered politics to become minister-president of the state of Lower Saxony in 1976.
 In 1977, she started studying economics at the University of Göttingen.
 At the height of the fear of communist terrorism in West Germany, she fled to London in 1978 after her family was told that the Red Army Faction (RAF) was planning to kidnap her due to her being the daughter of a prominent politician.
 She spent more than a year in hiding in London, where she lived with protection from Scotland Yard under the name Rose Ladson to avoid detection and enrolled at the London School of Economics.
-A German diminutive of Rose, Röschen, had been her nickname since childhood, while Ladson was the name of her American great-grandmother's family, originally from Northamptonshire.
+A German diminutive of Rose, Röschen, had been her nickname since childhood, while Ladson was the name of her American great-grandmother's family, originally from Northamptonshire, who immigrated to Charleston, South Carolina in 1679, became wealthy landowners of the Planter class, related to families of governors of the Province of Carolina.
 She said that she "lived more than she studied", and that London was "the epitome of modernity: freedom, the joy of life, trying everything" which "gave me an inner freedom that I have kept till today".
 She returned to Germany in 1979 but lived with a security detail at her side for several years.

-In 1980, she switched to studying medicine and enrolled at the Hannover Medical School, where she graduated in 1987 and acquired her medical license.
+In 1980, she switched to studying medicine and enrolled at the Hannover Medical School, where she graduated in 1987 and acquired her medical licence, specialising in women's health.
 From 1988 to 1992, she worked as an assistant physician at the Women's Clinic of the Hannover Medical School.
 Upon completing her doctoral studies, she defended the thesis and graduated as a Doctor of Medicine in 1991.
-Following the birth of twins, she was a housewife in Stanford, California, from 1992 to 1996, while her husband was a faculty member of Stanford University.
+Following the birth of twins, she was a housewife in Stanford, California, from 1992 to 1996, while her husband was a faculty member of Stanford University, returning to Germany in 1996.

-From 1998 to 2002, she taught at the Department of Epidemiology, Social Medicine and Health System Research at the Hannover Medical School.
+From 1998 to 2002, she taught at the Department of Epidemiology, Social Medicine and Health System Research at the Hanover Medical School.
 In 2001 she earned a Master of Public Health degree at the institution.

+14 June 2022 - President Ursula von der Leyen received an honorary doctorate degree from Ben-Gurion University of the Negev, Israel.
+During her acceptance speech, she addressed the rise of antisemitism and the challenges it poses to our democracies, fighting antisemitism while fostering Jewish life and the bond that Europe shares with Israel.